Iamtsquare07/iamtsquare07/README.md

      </div>

 Some interesting things about me;
-- 📚 Always open to new knowledge, I believe it's the only way to achieve excellence.
+- 📚 Continuously welcoming new knowledge; I firmly believe it's the key to attaining excellence.
 - 🕶️ Loves to work in dark mode😎
 - ✊ Open to collaboration on any web or blockchain projects.
-- ⭐ Always curious to learn more.
+- ⭐ Always curious and eager to learn.
 - 🌱 Currently learning Laravel.
 - 🔭 Working on Bitletter web3 app @ app.lifewithcrypto.com (Open to critics and suggestions)
-- 🫠 Open for work.
-You will not be disappointed if you hire me.
+- 🫠 Ready for work.
+You won't be disappointed when you bring me on board.
 - 🙌🏾 Fun Fact: You're not avoiding work; you're letting your code mature.😂

 ## Let's Connect